jacobGSU/Hangman/README.md

 - Guess the word wrong 6 times.
 - A combination of the two.

-It's hangman.  who doesn't know how to play hangman, really.

-####I'm not a developer, I just want to play.
 I built the program into an executable .jar.
 All you need to do is download this repository, go to the `dist` folder, and run `hangman.jar` with your JRE. (which you need to have installed first).